 Deepak Kashyap says

 If, you are largely happy with your husband, your marriage and your profession, and you are not able to sort of put a finger on when and why the blues started, it might be a mild form of depression that you might be facing.
 Depression in many cases is endogenic too, that is, it does not have a clear and probable external trigger associated and is largely an effect of a neurochemical imbalance.
-Please do not take this column advice as substitute for a proper in-person diagnosis with a clinical psychologist and a psychiatrist.
+Please do not take this column advice as a substitute for a proper in-person diagnosis with a clinical psychologist and a psychiatrist.

 The reason I chose depression over other probable cause for your symptoms, is because these symptoms are close indicators of that.
 However, I would be highly cautious, if I were you, to not read up too much about the symptoms of depression or any other probable cause for now.
 I would first see a therapist or clinical practitioner.